cdapio/coopr/docs/docs/source/guide/admin/chef-solo-automator-plugin.rst

 Since the Chef Solo Automator plugin is implemented using chef-solo, the following restrictions apply:

-	* No chef search capability
+	* No Chef search capability
 	* No persistent attributes

 Cookbooks should be fully attribute-driven.
 At this time the Chef Solo Automator does not support the chef-solo "environment" primitive.